Here’s my guide to visiting the National Museum of the Bargello in Florence.

 Have you ever heard of Bandinelli?
 I hadn’t.
 His name isn’t terribly renowned.
 But he was a significant sculptor of the Renaissance.
 He’s very underrated, and was overshadowed by Michelangelo his entire life.

 Bandinelli’s rather poor reputation was partly a result of his rival Cellini’s autobiography.
 Cellini vituperatively dragged him through the mud.

 His sworn enemy Giorgio Vasari also criticized the artist, though he admitted he was an “artistic genius.”
 But Bandinelli was rediscovered by art historians in the 20th century.

 The life size Adam and Eve sculptures were commissioned for the Florence cathedral.
 But the statues were deemed too racy and overly sensual.
 Their faces are especially beautiful, with wide set innocent eyes.

-It's generally agreed that, with the exception of his Laoccoon in the Uffizi, Bandinelli's smaller bronzes and drawings are his best work.
+It’s generally agreed that, with the exception of his Laocoon in the Uffizi Gallery, Bandinelli’s smaller bronzes and drawings are his best work.